-7 Tips on How to Configure Leadbot on Your Website
+7 Tips on How to Configure Chatbot on Your Website

 The quality of lead generation and user qualification depends on how well you configure your website chatbot.
 If you make a conversation too long and boring or irrelevant to your users’ needs, you’re lucky if users simply ignore your chatbot.
 What’s much worse is making users irritated.

-Polly, marketer, and Helene, Product Marketing Manager at Dashly configured Leadbot campaigns on our website and talked to our customers who beta tested this feature.
-Customers shared their insights that they got during the test and shared their views of what should be omitted to get higher conversion rates.
+Polly, marketer, and Helene, Product Marketing Manager at Dashly configured chatbot campaigns on our website and talked to our customers who beta tested this feature.
+Customers shared the insights that they got during the test and shared their views of what should be omitted to get higher conversion rates.

 1. Define your objective

 Let us give you a bit of obvious but still precious advice: you need a goal for a set-off.
-Decide on the target user action and then make up a campaign.
+Before you create a chatbot, decide on the target user action for it.

 First, if a user downloads the map, they are already engaged.
 They express a certain interest in your product, and you can encourage them for more drastic actions.

-Second, Leadbot collects not only phone numbers, but also website URLs.
+Second, chatbot collects not only phone numbers, but also website URLs.
 Managers can use these details to be better prepared for a demo and provide a better consultation.

-The goal of the Leadbot — which is scheduling a demo — corresponds with the business objective of selling more and optimizing the sales team’s workflow.
+The goal of the chatbot — which is scheduling a demo — corresponds with the business objective of selling more and optimizing the sales team’s workflow.